FAQs about wills

 If you are an executor with questions on how to administer a will that includes a gift to World Cancer Research Fund, we have information that may be helpful.

-I'm Sarah, Head of Legacy Development, and if you'd like to talk to me about leaving a legacy, please get in touch.
+I'm Michael, Head of Legacy Development, and if you'd like to talk to me about leaving a legacy, please get in touch.
 I'm happy to answer any questions, in strictest confidence.

 t: 020 7343 4200